 - Pricing of tool

-- Impact of using the tool on the development process
+- Impact of Using the Tool on the development process

 There can be a number of other factors which depend on a project-to-project basis.

-Q. Which Web Development tool is easiest?
+Q.4: Which Web Development tool is easiest?

-A. The choice of tool depends completely on the project’s requirements, so there is no simple or complicated tool.
+Ans.
+The choice of tool depends completely on the project’s requirements, so there is no simple or complicated tool.
 A free-to-use tool might have limited features and can be easy or difficult to use.
 A paid tool can provide more simplistic and premium features that are self-guiding and produce rich results.
 There are new tools being introduced every day, which change the easiest web development tools every day.

-Q. Which Web Development tool is in demand?
+Q.5: Which Web Development tool is in demand?

-A. Design tools such as Figma, Adobe XD, LucidChart are quite popular for prototyping and wireframes.
+Ans.
+Design tools such as Figma, Adobe XD, and LucidChart are quite popular for prototyping and wireframes.
 Also for following an agile environment within professional teams, tools like Jira, Trello, and other similar tools are very helpful in maintaining and analyzing a team’s performance in terms of output produced in a particular set of time.

 For graphic references, there are a good number of free vector references available to use.
 Visual Studio Code is very popular because of its extensions and integrated Git support.